cidopenup0/discord-vscode/README.md

-# 🎮 Minimal Discord RPC
+# 🎮 Minimal Discord Rich Presence

-This extension seamlessly integrates **Discord Rich Presence** with **Visual Studio Code**, providing real-time status updates based on your editor activity.
-It displays your current file, workspace, and cursor position on Discord. 🚀
+This extension integrates **Discord Rich Presence** with **Visual Studio Code**, providing real-time status updates based on your editor activity.
+It displays your current file, workspace, and line position on Discord. 🚀

 ## ✨ Features

-- 🖊️ **Displays your current file and cursor position** in Discord.
+- 🖊️ **Shows your current file and cursor position** in Discord.
-- 📁 **Shows the workspace name** you're working in.
+- 📁 **Displays the workspace name** you're working on.
-- 🛠️ **Automatically updates your Discord status** when editing different file types (JavaScript, Python, TypeScript, etc.).
+- 🛠️ **Updates Discord status** when editing different types of files (JavaScript, Python, TypeScript, etc.).
 - 🔄 **Easily reloadable** for fresh activity tracking.

 ## 🧰 Commands

-- **🔄 Reload**: Refreshes the Rich Presence with updated information.
+- **🔄 Reload Rich Presence**: Refreshes the Rich Presence with updated information.
-- **🔌 Reconnect**: Re-establishes the connection to Discord if it was lost.
+- **🔌 Reconnect Rich Presence**: Re-establishes the connection to Discord if it was lost.
-- **❌ Disconnect**: Stops the Rich Presence connection to Discord.
+- **❌ Disconnect Rich Presence**: Stops the Rich Presence connection to Discord.

-## ⬇️ Installation
+## 📦 Installation

 Launch **VS Code Quick Open** (`Ctrl+P`), paste the following command, and press enter:
    ```